dspivak/dependent-types/poly-universes.lagda.md

 If we return to the original example of the polynomial universe `(Type , λ X → X)` we see that the associated polynomial endofunctor (which, by the above argument, is also a monad) has a similar form. $$ y \mapsto \sum_{X : \mathbf{Type}} y^X
-$$ In this case, we can think of this as a "proof relevant" partiality monad `M`, such that a function `f : A → M B` associates to each element `a : A` a *type* `Def f a` of proofs that `f` is defined at `a`, and a function `val : Def f a → B`.[^1]
+$$ In this case, we can think of this as a "proof relevant" partiality monad `M`, such that a function `f : A → M B` associates to each element `a : A` a *type* `Def f a` of proofs that `f` is defined at `a`, and a function `val : Def f a → B`.[^4]

-[^1]: the conception of the monad determined by `(Type , λ X → X)` as a "proof relevant" partiality monad was communicated to the first author during private conversations with Jonathan Sterling.
+[^4]: the conception of the monad determined by `(Type , λ X → X)` as a "proof relevant" partiality monad was communicated to the first author during private conversations with Jonathan Sterling.

 More generally, we can say that, for any polynomial universe closed under dependent pair types, the associated monad will be a kind of (potentially proof-relevant) partiality monad, where the structure of the polynomial universe serves to dictate which types can count as *evidence* for whether or not a value is defined.

 #### Rezk Completion

-In fact, we can show that for *any* polynomial functor, there exists a corresponding polynomial universe, using a familiar construct from the theory of categories in HoTT – the *Rezk Completion.* We will show that this construction allows us to quotient any polynomial functor to a corresponding polynomial universe.
+In fact, we can show that for *any* polynomial functor, there exists a corresponding polynomial universe, using a familiar construct from the theory of categories in HoTT – the *Rezk Completion.* \cite{ahrens2015univalent} We will show that this construction allows us to quotient any polynomial functor to a corresponding univalent polynomial, i.e. a polynomial universe.

 We obtain the Rezk completion of `p` as the image factorization in $\mathbf{Poly^{Cart}}$ of the classifying morphism of `p`: